Mixed Motives and Geometric Representation Theory in Equal Characteristic: Introduction

 Theorem~\ref{thm:tilting}.
 This shows that $\DMT{\Ss}{X}$ is the dg-derived category of a formal (equipped with a trivial differential) graded dg-algebra, Theorem~\ref{theo:formality}.
 In Section~\ref{subsec:Erweiterungssatz} we state the Erweiterungssatz, Theorem~\ref{thm:Erweiterungssatz}, which implies that the weight zero motives in $\DMT{\Ss}{X}_{w=0}$ can be realised as graded modules (Soergel modules) over the Chow ring of $X$, Corollary~\ref{coro:pwPureErweiterungssatz}

 In Section~\ref{sec:parityMotives} we study certain interesting subcategories of our category of stratified mixed Tate motives---\emph{parity motives} in Section~\ref{sec:parity} and \emph{perverse motives} in Section~\ref{subsec:perversemotives}.
-We also discuss tilting objects and geometric Ringel duality.
 The general principle here is that everything works as one is used to from constructible étale sheaves or mixed Hodge modules.
 In Section~\ref{subsec:flagvar} we consider the case of flag varieties.

 In Section~\ref{sec:repTheory} we apply our results to the representation theory of semisimple algebraic groups in equal characteristic.
 This is where we observe that we can obtain $\OO(G)$ from our categories, Theorem~\ref{thm:modularcategoryo}.